hchiam/learning-firefox-extension/README.md

 4. Select the `.json` file.
 5. (If you're running Firefox in incognito, go to <about:addons> -> "Manage" -> "Run in Private Windows": "Allow")

-You might need about:debugging to see Extension ID = GUID for browser_specific_settings.gecko.id in manifest.json
+You might need about:debugging to see Extension ID = GUID for browser_specific_settings.gecko.id in manifest.json, or run JavaScript `crypto.randomUUID()` to generate a most-likely-unique UUID.

 Example Firefox add-on repos:
 - https://github.com/hchiam/urlvoid-firefox-extension